RoberG/MUVA-Robotica/_posts/2020-02-15-Practice 1 - Followline.md

 the speed, the value of the current displacement is four times greater than the previous displacement.
 This ends up resulting in a system of three equations with two unknowns, an overdetermined system.
 This system was solved by using least squared, generating values that can be seen in the following graph.
 ![image regions]({{site.baseurl}}/images/grafica_velocidad.png)
-With this new way of calculating speed, the changes of speed are much more smoother and natural.
+With this new way of calculating speed, the changes of speed are much smoother and natural.

 Finally, after the relevant adjustments in the calculation of rotation after having changed the speed of the algorithm, a very stable version has been developed as can be seen in the following video.
 <iframe width="640" height="400" src="{{site.baseurl}}/images/v3.mp4" frameborder="0" allowfullscreen></iframe>